ZaneWiegand/ZaneWiegand.github.io/index.md

 -------

-\* Pronounced as /təˈbōkē/.

-Thanks Christine Dodrill for your inspiring [site](https://christine.website/), and Martin Tournoij for the great [tool](https://www.goatcounter.com/).
+Thanks Tabokie for your inspiring [site](https://tabokie.github.io/).